 To calculate the number of avoidable deaths, the study uses city-specific natural-cause mortality data for 2015 from the Eurostat database and applies the most recent and robust scientific evidence on the relationship between air pollution levels and mortality.
 The study follows a comparative risk assessment approach by comparing current air pollution levels in cities to two theoretical air-pollution reduction scenarios (WHO recommendations and lowest measured levels).
 The number of preventable deaths is estimated as a function of these reductions and the scientific evidence on the relationship between air pollution and mortality.

-Based on the existing scientific evidence, the World Health Organization (WHO) set recommended limits for concentration of air pollutants.
-According to these guidelines, outdoor concentrations of PM2.5 should not exceed an annual mean value of 10 µg/m3.
-The outdoor recommended limit for NO2 concentrations is 40 µg/m3.
+Based on the existing scientific evidence, in September 2021 the World Health Organization (WHO) set new recommended limits for concentration of air pollutants.
+According to these guidelines, outdoor concentrations of PM2.5 should not exceed an annual mean value of 5 µg/m3.
+The outdoor recommended limit for NO2 concentrations is 10 µg/m3.

 Although these guidelines are considered the gold standard for the protection of human health, they are just recommendations and not mandatory.

 The original study that led to our Air Pollution Rankings was based on the previous WHO Global Air Quality Guidelines, which had been published in 2005 and set less ambitious reference levels (10 µg/m3 for PM2.5 and 40 µg/m3 for NO2.
 The current version of the website includes the number of annual premature deaths that could be avoided meeting both the new and the former WHO guidelines.